 In the Chinese classes, the focus is on language development through speaking and listening.
 Teachers present the language to students through songs, poems, chants, stories and games that provide repetition and practice.
 Teachers begin to introduce some Chinese characters, including students’ names, the numbers and vocabulary tied to units of study.
 Cultural celebrations are also an important part of the Chinese curriculum.

-Arts integration is another important component of the Pre-K program.
+Arts integration is another important component of the Preschool program.
 We have two dedicated teachers who work with students on a weekly basis to provide creative and enriching art experiences.
 We offer Chinese music and movement and visual art.
-The Arts philosophy in the Pre-K is focused on creative expression, exposure to important musical or art concepts, and sensorial exploration.
+The Arts philosophy in the Preschool is focused on creative expression, exposure to important musical or art concepts, and sensorial exploration.

 There are four sections of Kindergarten, averaging 14 students per section, and three sections of students in first grade, averaging 17-18 students per section.
 Classes are taught by one lead teacher and one teaching associate.